emit-js/emit/README.md

 We are defining a standard API for javascript event emitting.

-Using the API, **we aim to build an ecosystem of observable & composable libraries**.
+Using this API, **we aim to build an ecosystem of observable & composable libraries**.

 Libraries export "emit composers" — functions that add listeners to the emitter.